PDF Cover

 Transdermal drug delivery in North America is driven primarily by products used in pain relief.
 High levels of chronic pain and insurance providers wanting alternative pain relief methods to those involving opioids are driving the use of this delivery method.
 Also helping this technology is the infrastructure that currently exists for this kind of delivery.
 Pharmaceutical companies are facing a high level of competition from their generic equivalents as well as from their own branded products.
 Opportunities for these companies exist in the development of innovative drug delivery technologies.
 The market will be driven by the growing elderly population along with increased adoption of drug delivery systems by doctors.
 This has led to an increased use of treatments involving pain relief which are administered at home and long lasting.
 Companies should focus their investments on developing and selling treatments which alleviate chronic pain, particularly skin patches, and also on developing new treatments for conditions including menopausal symptoms and neurological disorders.

 Across the Asia Pacific, the demand for Transdermal Drug Delivery Devices is being driven by cardiovascular disorders.
 In this region the incidence of these conditions is increasing, there are many patients who are currently untreated and insurance coverage is growing.
-This situation has created opportunities for the use of once daily transdermal patches which not only only reduce hospital admissions but also increase the level of treatment compliance.
+This situation has created opportunities for the use of once daily transdermal patches which not only reduce hospital admissions but also increase the level of treatment compliance.
 As the competitive market place becomes more complex the global market place is increasingly shaped by manufacturers who are primarily regional in nature.
 They are able to command a price sensitive, high volume market by doing so.
 Large pharmaceutical companies are able to differentiate themselves with products which will perform well in hot and humid climates and they also offer patient centred products.
 Additionally they also make the most of any synergies that arise from the companys drug portfolio.
 This includes drugs that treat pain and GI disorders and they are also able to make use of tiered pricing models.
 Urbanisation is occurring rapidly, the middle class is spending more on health and the government has backed services for people at home and in clinics.
 Consequently, companies should focus their investments on the following region's production facilities that are close to the market, drugs for heart conditions that are used in specific regions and partnerships with local companies.

 Market Dynamics and Supply Chain